Generic Triviality of Automorphism Groups of Complete Intersections: A criterion of generic triviality of automorphisms

 \begin{proof}[Proof of Theorem~\ref{theorem:mere}] The morphism \(p\) is finite and unramified.
-The fiber group \(G_b\) over any \(b\in B\) is thus finite and discrete, and the order \(|G_b|\) is equal to the rank of the finite \(\mathcal{O}_B\)-module \(p_*\mathcal{O}_{\mathcal{G}}\) at the stalk \(b\).
+The fiber group \(G_b\) over any \(b\in B\) is finite and discrete, and the order \(|G_b|\) is equal to the rank of the finite \(\mathcal{O}_{B,b}\)-module \((p_*\mathcal{O}_{\mathcal{G}})_b\).
 It follows that the function \(b\mapsto |G_b|\) is upper semi-continuous.
-Then there is a non-empty open subset on which the number \(|G_b|\) reaches the minimum.
+Then there is a non-empty open subset where the number \(|G_b|\) reaches the minimum.
 Consider the closed subgroup scheme

-of automorphisms acting trivially on the cohomology.
+of cohomologically trivial automorphisms.
 Then \(\mathcal{Z} \to B\) remains a finite and unramified morphism.
-By the previous argument, let \(B'\subset B\) be the open subset on which the order function \(b \mapsto |Z_b|\) reaches the minimum.
-By Hypothesis~\ref{theorem:mere}(\ref{item:generic-faithfulness}), the minimum must be \(1\), i.e. \(\mathcal{Z}|_{B'}\) is the identity group scheme.
+Let \(B'\subset B\) be the open subset where the order function \(b \mapsto |Z_b|\) reaches the minimum.
+By Hypothesis~\ref{theorem:mere}(\ref{item:generic-faithfulness}), the minimum has to be \(1\), i.e. \(\mathcal{Z}\) is the identity group scheme over \(B'\).